 On the grunge side of things there were lots of cool offerings: punk chokers and non-jewelry objects used as accessories.
 Most of all, though, there were chains just about everywhere.

-There were tons of different kinds of chain necklaces, as well as chains used for body jewelry and belts.
+There were tons of different kinds of chain necklaces, as well as chains used for body jewelry and designer belts.
 While most chains had a darker, more industrial vibe, there were also some super glamorous takes on chains, with smooth chunky necklaces and chokers in particular feeling quite luxurious.

 There was definitely no lack of glamour, with rhinestones and pearls used in all manner of ways, even on the fall 2019 nails.
 Impossibly long earrings, big matching sets of jewelry, and all manner of accessories dripping with rhinestones or colorful gemstones are only a few examples.

 As far as the fall/ winter 2019-2020 accessory trends were concerned, waist cinching belts had a strong comeback this season, as part of an overall cinched waist and broad shoulders silhouette that dominated the fall 2019 fashion trends.
 Chain belts also made an appearance, complementing all of the chain necklaces.
 Some accessories, especially socks and scarves, fit into a category we’re dubbing “cozy chic”, which is exactly what we all need in time for winter.

 It’s as though the fall 2019 jewelry trends lead to a competition to see who could make the longest pair of earrings, and there were some great entries.
 From Prabal Gurung, a chain of pearly hoops made for gorgeous earrings.
 The earrings ended in pearl-covered tassels at the bottom, and were long enough to nearly reach the elbow!